SadOnion/GitHubWrapper/README.md

 dotnet run
 ```

-By default, the gRPC server will run on `https://localhost:5001`.
-You can change this in the `appsettings.json` file or in the server code.
+By default, the gRPC server will run on `https://localhost:5207`.
+You can change this in the `launchSettings.json` file.

 ## Using the gRPC Service